 8.5.4 Appropriate Policy: Crafting flexible and forward-thinking policies that encourage innovation, support ecosystem stakeholders, and enhance investment opportunities.
 International collaboration plays a crucial role in driving knowledge exchange, capacity development, and harmonization of standards

-8.6 To address these challenges in ICT innovation ecosystems, several critical questions require consideration, particularly regarding the role of MSMEs in driving digital transformation:
+8.6 To address these challenges in ICT innovation ecosystems, several questions require consideration, particularly regarding the role of MSMEs in driving digital transformation:

 8.6.1 What are the barriers for MSMEs to innovate and to contribute to the telecommunication/ICT services and technology innovation ecosystem?